Apprenticeship Training Programs

 More than 3,000 apprentices from over 50 different trades attend classes weekdays, evenings and Saturdays at the Georgetown Campus of South Seattle College.
 All apprenticeship training programs listed below partner with South Seattle College to receive college credit for the related supplemental instruction portion of the programs.

-South Seattle College also offers a pathway for Apprentices to earn an Associate of Applied Science - Transfer (AAS-T) Degree in Multi-Occupational Trades.
-View degree requirements (pdf).
+South Seattle College offers a pathway for Apprentices to earn an Associate of Applied Science - Transfer (AAS-T) Degree in Multi-Occupational Trades.
+See Degree Options for Apprentices.

 IAM/Boeing Joint Apprenticeship